-2.01.1 All General Elections shall be conducted during the spring semester.
-The commission may consider holding elections at the same time as the other institutions but are not required to do so.
+- 2.01.1All General Elections shall be conducted during the spring semester.
+The Commission shall plan and conduct general elections without notice from any other Student Government Association entity.
+The commission may consider holding elections at the same time as the other, but are not required to - 2.01.2 Vacancies are considered to officially "occur" for Commission purposes upon receipt of written notice to that effect from the SGA Secretary or SGA President.